Pine Mountain Settlement School

 NANCY JUDE – A narrative of her life as a student at Pine Mountain Settlement School and Big Laurel Medical Settlement.
 Born and raised in the area, Nancy Jude’s autobiographical account of her years at Pine Mountain captures the School from both the student and the worker perspective.
 This autobiography of Nancy Jude has been given many “disguises” to keep the privacy of the family and associates.
 She gives herself the name of “Roaz” (Rosa Dale) in this biographical account of her life and her time at Pine Mountain Settlement School.

-GLYNN MORRIS — This is a biography entry only.
-It cover the ten years that Morris led the School and shaped an educational program that was Progressive and nationally recognized.
-Personal and institutional history is incorporated in his autobiography, Less Traveled Roads (1983) It is not available in full text.
+GLYN MORRIS – This is a biography entry only.
+It covers the ten years that Morris led the School and shaped an educational program that was Progressive and nationally recognized.
+Personal and institutional history is incorporated in his autobiography, Less Traveled Roads (1983).
+It is not available in full text.

 GLYN MORRIS 1940 General Statement of History and Philosophy for PMSS for Staff – A thoughtful statement on the educational vision of Morris and his perspective on the past and future direction of the School.